chaofengqing/chao_lab/content/publication/preprint8/index.md

 ---

-This is a preprint that is under peer-reviewed currently.
+This is a preprint that is under peer review currently.

 <div data-badge-details="right" data-badge-type="medium-donut" data-doi="10.64898/2025.12.17.2534244" data-hide-no-mentions="true" class="altmetric-embed"></div>